South Korean 'love hotels' clean up act to woo youthful clients

 Yanolja has 70 locations and provides information on motels and hotels through its website and mobile phone app.

-Hotel owners who modernise their buildings can typically double or triple revenues, said Lee Seung-rae, chief executive of Hotelinn, which offers management classes for motel owners.
+Hotel owners who modernize their buildings can typically double or triple revenues, said Lee Seung-rae, chief executive of Hotelinn, which offers management classes for motel owners.

 "It's impossible for small- to medium-sized hotels and motels to make a profit off overnight stays alone," Lee added.